FAQ for migrating from draft-luff-json-hyper-schema-00 (draft-04) to draft-wright-json-schema-hyperschema-01 (draft-06).

 Q: Why doesn’t the spec mention or behave like HTML anymore?

-A: While there are unresolved questions around HTML analogies, we came to a consensus that the existing analogies caused more harm than good, for two reasons:
+A: We came to a consensus that the existing analogies caused more harm than good, for two reasons:

 - The change between draft-03 and draft-04 to let